cisoun/audio-plugins/README.md

 # Plugins

-This project aims to develop a series of simple audio plugins with minimal dependancies.
+This project aims to develop a series of simple audio plugins with minimal dependencies.

 > [!NOTE]
 > This project is at its proof of concept stage.
 No usable plugin is available at this moment.